-- 3.)
-Develop the Request for Proposals (RFP) Package.
-Develop a Request for Proposal (RFP) package that includes "evaluation factors" selected by the Review Committee and their level of importance.
-The RFP package should include the submission deadline and instructions for submission, a local point of contact for any questions regarding the RFP, and a format for a Statement of Qualifications. - 4.)
+- 4.)
 Advertise the RFP.
 Federal Section 3 requires communities to advertise the RFP in three locations.
 The three locations include the local government web site and/or by publishing it in the applicant's "legal organ," along with posting the opportunity at any of the following, for a total of 3 locations: A) city hall/county courthouse; B) most widely distributed newspaper; C) Local GA Department of Labor office and/or Local Workforce Board office; D) local DFCS office; E) local Public Health department; F) local Housing Authority management office.
 If the contract will be for more than \$100,000 it must be advertised on the Georgia Procurement Registry (https://ssl.doas.state.ga.us/PRSapp).
 Allow 30 days for responses.
 The publication must state this is a Section 3 contract opportunity.
-Send an email or letter with a copy of the RFP to "known providers".
+Send an email or letter with a copy of the RFP, Statement of Qualifications, and the Section 3 Solicitation Package to "known providers".
 When soliciting firms to administer projects, RFP's should be sent to at least seven (7) known providers.
-When soliciting engineering/architectural services, RFP's should be sent to at least to at least ten (10) known providers. - If sending letters by mail, DCA requires that letters be sent certified return receipt to provide the required documentation.
+When soliciting engineering/architectural services, RFP's should be sent to at least ten (10) known providers. - If sending letters by mail, DCA requires that letters be sent certified return receipt to provide the required documentation.
 Emails must be sent with a Request Delivery Receipt and Request Read Receipt to provide equivalent documentation when using this method. - As a service to applicants, recipients and others, DCA maintains a list of consultants who have expressed an interest in making proposals on CDBG projects.
 This is not an "approved" list.
 DCA does not approve or disapprove consultants.
 This is the applicant's or recipient's responsibility.
 The list can be found on the DCA web site. - 5.)
 Review and rate proposals.
 After the submittal deadline, the committee should review and rate each of the proposals received.
 Committee members should use the evaluation criteria established in step 2 above.
 Each committee member should score the proposals; all scores can then be averaged to determine the highest scoring proposal.
 The firm with the highest average points should be selected.
 If a Section 3 business submits a bid and requests a preference, the city/county must give priority to the greatest extent possible to the business.
 In this instance, the city/county should contact Kathleen Vaughn at (404) 679-0594 or kathleen.vaughn@dca.ga.gov for further guidance to ensure compliance with the federal Section 3 requirements. - 6.)
 Approve the selected contractor and award contract.
 The City Council/Board of Commissioners has final authority to award the contract to the selected contractor.
 The review committee should present a recommendation to the city/county attorney and to the governing board for final approval.
 A contract for services should be prepared between the city/county and the selected consultant.
 Letter(s) or emails thanking unsuccessful respondents for making a proposal should then be sent.
 Based on evaluation criteria contained in the RFP, this letter should briefly state the reasons why the respondent was not hired.